Blog

 • Whether the agency has received the Best of Home Care award from Home Care Pulse, which is based on verified client and caregiver surveys

-Step 9 — Confirm There Are No Long-Term Contracts
+Step 9: Confirm There Are No Long-Term Contracts

 Ask explicitly: "Do you require a contract?
 What is your cancellation policy?"
 The answer should be no contracts required and no cancellation fees.
+This is a non-negotiable standard when evaluating how to choose a home care agency in SW Fort Worth/Burleson TX — any agency that hedges on this question warrants careful scrutiny.

 Red Flags to Watch For When Evaluating Home Care Agencies

-• Cannot confirm Joint Commission Accreditation or a comparable national credential
+• Cannot confirm current Joint Commission Accreditation

 • No RN involvement in care planning or supervision

-• Evasive answers about caregiver background screening
+• Evasive answers about caregiver background screening practices

 • Requires a long-term contract before starting care

-• No 24/7 live phone coverage
+• No 24/7 live phone coverage — only voicemail after hours

 • Does not offer a free in-home assessment